 Alcohol Culture in the Military

-When examining alcohol abuse among veterans, we have another opportunity to examine the way in which a person’s life in the military strongly impacts her or his life upon discharge.
+When examining alcohol abuse among veterans, we have another opportunity to examine how a person’s life in the military strongly impacts her or his life upon discharge.
 This is true given the fact that there is a strong culture of drinking in the military.

-Another study demonstrated heavy alcohol use in military personnel by showing that it cost the military $1.12 billion in 2006.
-Military Alcohol abuse is also estimated to lead to a staggering 34,000 arrests annually.
+Another study demonstrated heavy alcohol use in military personnel by showing that it cost the military $1.12 billion in 20066.
+Military Alcohol abuse is also estimated to lead to a staggering number of arrests annually5.

 The literature gives us some interesting insights into the culture in the military that can promote this level of drinking.
 For one, a community of young adults will almost certainly turn to drink.
-The people are often dislocated and apart from some of the communities, relationships, and activities of their permanent or previous lives.
-It is natural to turn to drinking in a situation like this, and this mentality, present in enough personnel, creates a party atmosphere.
+The people are often dislocated and away from local communities, relationships, and activities of their permanent or previous lives.
+It is natural to turn to drink in a situation like this, and this mentality, present in enough personnel, creates a party atmosphere.
 This is seen as a good option to escape a strict and tense environment, as well as one that, in the case of combat, involves danger.

 Dangers of Alcohol Use

-There’s no question that veterans are at-risk populations for a number of terrible consequences, including, in addition to substance abuse, homelessness, severe mental illness, and even suicide.
-Yet, this is no coincidence; alcohol abuse often triggers some of these other problems.
-Substance abuse disorders among veterans greatly increase the chances they will attempt suicide; this Army report reveals that 30% of completed suicides among this population came after drug or alcohol use.
+There’s no question that veterans are at-risk populations for several terrible consequences, including, in addition to substance abuse, homelessness, severe mental illness, and even suicide.
+This is no coincidence; alcohol abuse often triggers some of these other problems.
+Substance abuse disorders among veterans greatly increase the chances they will attempt suicide; this Army report reveals that 30% of completed suicides among this population came after drug or alcohol use7.

 It is also true that only opioids and alcohol—not sedatives—increased the chances of suicide among women.